 Which software option is best for an organization on a budget?

 When an organization is on a budget, selecting the right help desk software can become difficult or an afterthought altogether.
 For organizations that are on the greatest budget limitations, an open-source model can be the most cost-effective since it is usually free.
 However, don't be fooled by the word "free", as there are some limitations.
 Open-source needs to be built out and maintained.
 This isn't just a task that can be done by anyone.
 It usually requires a trained IT professional.
-In this case, open-source is an ideal choice when an organization has an IT professional already on-staff, with knowledge on how to maintain and build the program out further as part of their job description.
+In this case, open-source is an ideal choice when an organization has an IT professional already on-staff, with knowledge on how to maintain and build the program out further.

 For those looking to get the best value for their money, cloud-based software, such as that offered by Giva, is the best choice.
 It is mobile, secure, and easy for employees to learn without "breaking the bank".
 Still not convinced?
 Learn more and start a free trial by visiting the Giva cloud help desk software homepage.